CharisSophia/iwtc-tools/README.md

 A full copy of the license is included in this repository as [LICENSE_OGL.pdf](LICENSE_OGL.pdf).

 All SRD content is © Wizards of the Coast and used under OGL v1.0a.
-All original IWTC-Lab code and homebrew material © 2025 Charis Sophia.
+All original IWTC-Tools code and homebrew material © 2025 CharisSophia.